opeeyum/django-book/en/chapter07.rst

 A couple of new things are happening here:

 * We're checking that ``request.method`` is ``'POST'``.
 This will only be true in the case of a form submission; it won't be true if somebody is merely viewing the contact form.
 (In the latter case, ``request.method will be set to 'GET'``, because in normal Web browsing, browsers use ``GET``, not ``POST``.)
 This makes it a nice way to isolate the "form display" case from the "form processing" case.

 * Instead of ``request.GET``, we're using ``request.POST`` to access the submitted form data.
 This is necessary because the HTML ``<form>`` in ``contact_form.html`` uses ``method="post"``.
 If this view is accessed via ``POST``, then ``request.GET`` will be empty.

 * This time, we have *two* required fields, ``subject`` and ``message``, so we have to validate both.
 Note that we're using ``request.POST.get()`` and providing a blank string as the default value; this is a nice, short way of handling both the cases of missing keys and missing data.

 * Although the ``email`` field is not required, we still validate it if it is indeed submitted.
 Our validation algorithm here is fragile -- we're just checking that the string contains an ``@`` character.
 In the real world, you'd want more robust validation (and Django provides it, which we'll show you very shortly).

 * We're using the function ``django.core.mail.send_mail`` to send an e-mail.
 This function has four required arguments: the e-mail subject, the e-mail body, the "from" address, and a list of recipient addresses.
   ``send_mail`` is a convenient wrapper around Django's ``EmailMessage`` class, which provides advanced features such as attachments, multipart e-mails, and full control over e-mail headers.

   Note that in order to send e-mail using ``send_mail()``, your server must be configured to send mail, and Django must be told about your outbound e-mail server.
-See http://docs.djangoproject.com/en/dev/topics/email/ for
+See http://docs.djangoproject.com/en/dev/topics/email/ for the specifics.
-      the specifics.

 * After the e-mail is sent, we redirect to a "success" page by returning an ``HttpResponseRedirect`` object.
-We'll leave the implementation of that "success" page up to you (it's a simple view/URLconf/template), but we should explain why we initiate a redirect instead of, for example, simply calling ``render_to_response()`` with a template right there.
+We'll leave the implementation of that "success" page up to you (it's a simple view/URLconf/template), but we should explain why we initiate a redirect instead of, for example, simply calling ``render()`` with a template right there.

   The reason: if a user hits "Refresh" on a page that was loaded via ``POST``, that request will be repeated.
 This can often lead to undesired behavior, such as a duplicate record being added to the database -- or, in our example, the e-mail being sent twice.
 If the user is redirected to another page after the ``POST``, then there's no chance of repeating the request.

   You should *always* issue a redirect for successful ``POST`` requests.
   It's a Web development best practice.

 This view works, but those validation functions are kind of crufty.
 Imagine processing a form with a dozen fields; would you really want to have to write